smousavi05/EQTransformer/README.md

                  overlap = 0.3,
                  gpuid=None,
                  gpu_limit=None)

+#### 6) Phase Association:

+After detection, the following performs a simple and fast association and writes down the results in Hypoinverse format (Y2000.phs) which can directly be used to locate the detected earthquakes.
+This is appropriate for a small number of stations located relatively close to each other.
+This also outputs "traceNmae_dic.json", A dictionary where the trace name for all the detections associated with an event is listed.
+This can be used later to access the traces for calculating the cross-correlations during the relocation process.

+    import shutil
+    import os
+    from EQTransformer.utils.associator import run_associator
+    out_dir = "asociation"
+    try:
+        shutil.rmtree(out_dir)
+    except Exception:
+        pass
+    os.makedirs(out_dir)
+    run_associator(input_dir='detections',
+                   start_time=STIME,
+                   end_time=ETIME,
+                   moving_window = 15,
+                   pair_n = 3,
+                   output_dir=out_dir,
+                   consider_combination=True)

+This also outputs a file ('traceName_dic.json') which provides the list of trace names (the name of 1 min slices in the hdf5 files that were used as the input of the dector) for each associated event.
+This is useful for accessing to the raw waveforms of each event either for quality control, or for cross-correlation calculation, or magnitude estimation.

 #### 7) Building a new model:
 You can also train the neural network on your data and build and test your own model using the following modules.